 If you have a specific healthcare organization that appeals to you, you can check their website for job postings or even visit the facility to speak to a manager about your goals.

-Medical administrative assistant positions may also be called medical receptionists, medical secretaries, medical office assistants, or medical office specialists.
+Medical administrative assistant positions may also be called medical receptionists, medical secretaries, medical office assistants, medical office specialists, or medical office administrators.

 9) Maintain Your Certification